 How the 3 Points of Blended CPL Work

 Now that you have a better understanding of blended cost per leads, here is a description of each point and how they interact.

-- This is a long-term strategy can create great results and garner leads that may not have found or considered your institution otherwise.
+- This is a long-term strategy that can create great results and garner leads that may not have found or considered your institution otherwise.
 Organic search often has the highest conversion rate, which can be as much as 20 times the others.
 This is due to organic search capturing audiences at the moment they are searching for what you offer.

 - Paid Search – buying ad space for specific keyword searches

 - Lead Aggregators – websites that collect data on potential students and will sell you that information.
-They tend to compete with you on paid and organic keywords and have diminished enrollment rates.
+They tend to compete with you on paid and organic keywords and have diminished enrollment rates

-- This is the most sure fire way of getting leads because you buy them.
+- This is the most sure-fire way of getting leads because you buy them.
 These leads aren’t the best quality because other schools and universities can purchase them.
 As they compete with you on contacting and converting these leads, the conversion rate is lower.
 Using lead aggregators successfully requires incredible responsiveness to secure the possibility of enrolling the lead.